 Getting customers to your product listing is only half the battle.
-Once on your listing, you need customers to convert.
+Next, you need customers to convert.
 Conversion is key to the ecommerce equation because it leads to real product purchases and revenue.
 Traffic without conversion leads to more time and ad spend without the ROI.

-Optimizing your images, product description, bulleted details, customer reviews, and buy box performance is key to successful conversion.
+Optimizing your images, product description, bulleted details, and customer reviews is key to successful conversion.
 If you’re going to spend time and effort driving traffic, you should make sure customers can easily and clearly find what they’re looking for when they arrive at your listing.

 While your imagery and descriptions are important, you also need to build customer trust to drive conversions.
-Studies show that your customer service efforts matter too—84% of people trust online reviews as much as friends, making strong reviews an important factor of conversion on marketplaces.
+Studies show that your customer service efforts matter too—84% of people trust online reviews as much as those from friends, making strong reviews an important factor in increasing conversions on marketplaces.

 While setting a strategic price is an important step in your ecommerce strategy, it takes more than that to truly control your price on marketplaces.

 Without proper control and with wide distribution, your product could end up in the hands of disjointed sellers who lower your marketplace price to sell their inventory and make quick profits.
-With one seller lowering price online, other authorized sellers and retail partners are forced to lower their price to compete, creating price erosion and sending your brand down the profitability death spiral.
+When one seller lowers your product price online, other authorized sellers and retail partners are forced to lower their prices to compete, creating price erosion and sending your brand down the Profitability Death Spiral.